mhemmings/triage/README.md

 Or all issues can be gathered, regardless of label status using `--all`.

-To filter by time since issue was created, use `-s`.
+To filter by time since issue was created or updated, use `-s`.
 For example:
 ```
 $ triage repolist -s 6h  # Last 6 hours
 $ triage repolist -s 2d  # Last 2 days